wp-plugins/app-store-assistant/readme.txt

 * Added: Now displays minimum OS version in details
 * Added: Now displays available languages in details
 * Added: Now displays Rating Advisories in details
+* Changed: New icons for inserting shortcodes
+* Changed: Post Editor help screen now displays the new icons for inserting shortcodes
+* Changed: Reduced the size (height) of the Widget buy buttons

 = 6.9.0 =
 * Beta release for Testers only